-Even if you are inadmissible under one of the criminal grounds described above, you may still be able to apply for a waiver as follows.
+Here's the situation if you are inadmissible under one of the criminal grounds described above.

-You may be able to get a waiver if you are inadmissible for one of the following:
+You might be able to get a waiver if you are inadmissible due to having committed or done one of the following:

-You will not be eligible for a waiver if you are inadmissible for one of the following:
+You will not be eligible for a waiver if you are inadmissible due to having committed one of the following:

-You may also be eligible to apply for a waiver if your conviction was related to a single offense of simple possession of 30 grams or less of marijuana.
-For example, if you were convicted of possessing drug paraphernalia that would be used with a minimal quantity of marijuana (like a marijuana pipe), you may be eligible to apply for a waiver.
+You might also be eligible to apply for a waiver if your conviction was related to a single offense of simple possession of 30 grams or less of marijuana.
+For example, if you were convicted of possessing drug paraphernalia that would be used with a minimal quantity of marijuana (like a marijuana pipe), you might be eligible to apply for a waiver.

-If you are inadmissible for one of the crimes for which a waiver is available, you will need to fall into one (and only one) of the following categories, and meet certain additional requirements, in order to qualify for the waiver:
+If you are inadmissible because you committed one of the crimes for which a waiver is available, you will need to fall into one (and only one) of the following categories, and meet certain additional requirements, in order to actually qualify for the waiver:

-A record of committing violent or dangerous crimes makes it very hard—but not impossible—to get a waiver.
+A record of committing violent or dangerous crimes makes it very hard—but not impossible—to get a waiver of inadmissibility.
 What makes a crime violent or dangerous often requires in-depth analysis.
-If you have been convicted of a violent or dangerous crime, you will have to show “extraordinary circumstances” in order to qualify for a waiver.
+If you have been convicted of a violent or dangerous crime, you will have to show "extraordinary circumstances" in order to qualify for a waiver.

 Demonstrating that your case involves extraordinary circumstances is not easy.
 This means that national security or foreign policy considerations are present in your case, or that denial of your application would result in exceptional and extremely unusual hardship, which must generally be to a qualifying relative.
 If there is any chance you were convicted of a violent or dangerous crime, definitely contact an attorney for help with your case.